-- The Company occasionally provides financing in the form of forgivable promissory notes or cash incentives to franchisees for property improvements, hotel development efforts and other purposes.
-At December 31, 2015, the Company had commitments to extend an additional \$115.0 million for these purposes provided certain conditions are met by its franchisees, of which \$23.3 million is expected to be advanced in the next twelve months. - The Company has committed to make additional capital contributions totaling \$2.1 million to an existing joint venture related to the construction of a hotel to be operated under the Company's Cambria brand.
-This commitment is expected to be funded in the next twelve months. - In August 2015, the Company provided financing to a development company to acquire and manage an existing Cambria hotel & suites from a third party.
-The Company has committed to provide up to an aggregate of \$24.4 million for acquisition and property improvements.
-As of December 31, 2015, the Company has provided \$23.8 million of the total commitment.
-The Company may provide up to an additional \$0.6 million, if necessary, for additional property improvements.
-The promissory note matures on September 6, 2023; bears interest at variable rates and is payable monthly. - In November 2015, the Company, provided financing to a development company to acquire and redevelop a historic office building into a Cambria hotel & suites.
+- The Company provides financing in the form of forgivable promissory notes or cash incentives to franchisees for property improvements, hotel development efforts and other purposes.
+At December 31, 2016, the Company had commitments to extend an additional \$188.3 million for these purposes provided certain conditions are met by its franchisees, of which \$108.1 million is expected to be advanced in the next twelve months. - The Company committed to make additional capital contributions totaling \$21.4 million to existing joint ventures related to the construction of various hotels to be operated under the Company's Cambria hotel & suites brand.
+These commitments are expected to be funded in the next twelve months. - In November 2015, the Company, provided financing to a development company to acquire and redevelop a historic office building into a Cambria hotel & suites.
 The Company has committed to provide up to an aggregate of \$49.1 million, if necessary, for acquisition of the property and property improvements.
-As of December 31, 2015, the Company advanced \$6.1 million.
+As of December 31, 2016, the Company advanced \$30.4 million.
 The promissory notes mature on November 30, 2019; bear interest at variable and fixed rates and are payable monthly.

 In the ordinary course of business, the Company enters into numerous agreements that contain standard indemnities whereby the Company indemnifies another party for breaches of representations and warranties.
 Such indemnifications are granted under various agreements, including those governing (i) purchases or sales of assets or businesses, (ii) leases of real estate, (iii) licensing of trademarks, (iv) access to credit facilities, (v) issuances of debt or equity securities, and (vi) certain operating agreements.
 The indemnifications issued are for the benefit of the (i) buyers in sale agreements and sellers in purchase agreements, (ii) landlords in lease contracts, (iii) franchisees in licensing agreements, (iv) financial institutions in credit facility arrangements, (v) underwriters in debt or equity security issuances and (vi) parties under certain operating agreements.
 In addition, these parties are also generally indemnified against any third party claim resulting from the transaction that is contemplated in the underlying agreement.
 While some of these indemnities extend only for the duration of the underlying agreement, many survive the expiration of the term of the agreement or extend into perpetuity (unless subject to a legal statute of limitations).
-There are no specific limitations on the maximum potential amount of future payments that the Company could be required to make under these indemnifications as the triggering events are not subject to predictability.
+There are no specific limitations on the maximum potential amount of future payments that the Company could be required to make under these indemnities, nor is the Company able to develop an estimate of the maximum potential amount of future payments to be made under these indemnifications as the triggering events are not subject to predictability.
 With respect to certain of the aforementioned indemnities, such as indemnifications of landlords against third party claims for the use of real estate property leased by the Company, the Company maintains insurance coverage that mitigates potential liability.

-27. Acquisition
+27. Acquisitions